MarsIfeanyi/Flixia-Landing-Page/README.md

 - Learnable22

-Built the Desktop version of the Flixia App Landing Page using HTML and CSS.
+Built the Desktop version of the Flixia App Landing Page using HTML, CSS and JavaScript.

 - Deployed Link: